-Each year Financial Aid Services receives requests for more campus-based and institutional funds than are available.
-Applications are reviewed in the order in which students have completed the application process.
+Each year Financial Aid Services receives requests for more federal, state, and institutional funds than are available.
+Financial aid applications are reviewed in the order in which students have completed the application process.

-Awards are initially based on the projected enrollment status indicated on the Free Application for Federal Student Aid (FAFSA).
-Awards are revised if the actual enrollment status differs from the award projection.
+Awards are initially based on projected enrollment status.
+Financial aid awards are revised at the end of the add/drop period, and after faculty have verified enrollment, if the actual enrollment status differs from the projected status.

 Any aid a student receives or expects to receive from an outside source must be reported to Financial Aid Services.
-Such outside assistance must be considered as a component of the student’s financial aid package and will reduce need.
-All Veterans’ educational benefits are treated as a resource when determining remaining need.
+Such outside assistance must be considered as a component of the student’s financial aid package and will reduce need (with the exception of veterans’ educational benefits).

 Financial Aid Services reserves the right to review and cancel awards at any time because of changes in a student's financial or academic status, academic program, resident status, enrollment status, etc.